What is compulsory recycling?

 For cases where waste is continually being left out on the kerbside and/or in the wrong containers, we will approach residents identified as being responsible in an effort to educate and encourage them to recycle properly.

-Prosecution of a persistent offender will only be taken after the Three Steps to Rubbish and Recycling Enforcement have been followed.
+Prosecution will only take place if the Three Steps to Rubbish and Recycling Enforcement have been followed and failed to yield any improvements by the persistent offender.